Medicine Lodge. Kansas – Making Peace With the Indians

 Medicine Lodge, Kansas Bank Robbers

-A year later, Medicine Lodge would finally receive a railroad when the Atchison, Topeka & Santa Fe Railroad made it the terminus of the tracks from nearby Kiowa, Kansas.
+A year later, Medicine Lodge finally received a railroad when the Atchison, Topeka & Santa Fe Railroad made it the terminus of the tracks from nearby Kiowa, Kansas.

 Carry A. Nation, militant reformer and prohibitionist, moved to Medicine Lodge in 1889, and she and her husband, David Nation, rented a tiny stone house just west of Main Street.
 However, it was not until the last year of the century that she began her crusade against liquor, which later took her to all parts of the United States and England.
 Her first protest began in 1899 when she strode into a Medicine Lodge saloon belonging to Mort Strong.
 One by one, she successfully shut down several saloons in the community, and by March 1900, there were no longer any saloons left in Medicine Lodge.
 Carry then took her saloon protests on the road, smashing barrooms at Kiowa and Wichita, where she purchased and used her first hatchet in Enterprise, Kansas, and later at Topeka’s Senate Saloon.
 Almost every town in Kansas experienced Carry’s barroom destruction personally or by her followers.